Eemy/VSCF/README.md

 5. Go to ~/.ssh/id_rsa.pub and copy the file's contents
 6. Go to github >> Settings >> SSH and GPG Keys >> New SSH Key
 7. Title it, then paste contents from .pub file into key box.
 Then click Create.
-8. In future logins, key permissions will be weird.
+8. The next time you login, key permissions will be weird.
 You will need to change permissions by typing: \'chmod  400 ~/.ssh/id_rsa\' in order to push or pull between your local and this remote repository.

 - Then to get the VSCF Repository on your shell, go to the repo page on web browser, click on the green button that says "Code", go to the "SSH" tab and copy the github URL.
 - Go into your shell, type "git clone \<pasted URL from github\>"